 Heat a frying pan until very hot.
 Rub the steaks well with olive oil and season with salt and pepper.
 Sear on each side for a minute, remove from the pan and leave to rest completely.

 Cook the chopped shallots in a knob of butter until soft and add the mushrooms, thyme and seasoning.
-(Here, you could add some red wine/sherry or even brandy and saute until all the liquid is absorbed and totally do away with the need for the sauce which is an integral part of the ‘original’ recipe).
+(Here, you could add some red wine/sherry or even brandy and sauté until all the liquid is absorbed.
+Do away with the need for the sauce which is an integral part of the ‘original’ recipe).
 Cook with the occasional stirring until there is no moisture left in the pan.
 Leave to cool.

 Place the fillets on 2 overlapping pieces of ham.
 Top each fillet with some of the duxelle (mushroom mix) and wrap each of the fillets up in the slices of ham.

 Place the smaller circles on a baking sheet and place each ham-wrapped fillet on it.
 Brush the edges of the pastry with the beaten egg.

 Drape the larger circles on top of and press to seal, making sure there are no air pockets.

 Mark the edges with the back of a fork and brush the top of the pastry with egg.

 Score the top lightly with a sharp knife and refrigerate for 15 minutes.